-A ski or snowboard instructor course can give a life-changing lift to one's personal growth and career, whether it’s a short 2-week course or one of our 11-13 week long courses in Canada, France or New Zealand.
+A ski or snowboard instructor course can give a life-changing lift to one's personal growth and career, whether it’s a short two-week course or one of our 11-13 week long courses in Canada, France or New Zealand.

-From your child’s point of view these courses will always look like the best thing since sliced bread: on snow 7 days a week with like-minded individuals, spending time abroad with access to an incredible social scene and extra off-snow excursions.
+From your child’s point of view these courses will always look like the best thing since sliced bread: on snow seven days a week with like-minded individuals, spending time abroad with access to an incredible social scene and extra off-snow excursions.
 As well as a recognised qualification at the end.
 What’s not to love?
 However, it can be daunting from a parent's point of view:

 yes, it’s very exciting and I am sure they will have a lot of fun, but there are plenty of other ways to do that, why should I spend this amount of money for a ski or snowboard course?

 That is the question we are here to answer:

 First of all, here’s some reassurance about booking with SnowSkool: